Head-to-head comparisons of medication uses, side effects, warnings, and more.

 Common Side Effects for

-•Severe allergic and skin reactions
+•Severe allergic reactions